Black + Decker’s cordless floor sweeper is convenient, efficient, and lightweight, making it our top choice.

-A carpet sweeper can help you tackle this job.
+A carpet sweeper can help you do the job.
 You can use it either as an alternative to or in addition to a vacuum cleaner.
-The problem is, you'll find many options on the market, and it's not always clear which carpet sweepers perform well and offer a good value for the money.
+Sweepers can clean bare floors in addition to cleaning carpets.
+The problem is, you'll find many options on the market.
+It’s not always clear which products perform well and offer the most for the money.

-Perhaps you're still on the fence about purchasing a carpet sweeper.
-After all, you probably already own a vacuum cleaner of some type.
-Here are some of the benefits of owning a carpet sweeper.
+Perhaps you're still on the fence about buying a carpet sweeper.
+After all, you probably already own a vacuum cleaner or carpet cleaner of some type.
+Here are some benefits of owning this affordable cleaning tool.

 There are two main types of carpet sweepers to choose from: manual carpet sweepers and electric carpet sweepers.
 Below, we examine the pros and cons of each.